CHI2013/interactive-schedule/README.md

 ----------------------

 You'll need [node.js](http://nodejs.org), [CoffeeScript](http://coffeescript.org) and [CouchDB](http://couchdb.apache.org) to run the server.

-When CouchDB is installed create a database in it (e.g. named chi2013).
+You will also need the CHI2013 program data.
+The CHI2013 program data should be extracted into bootstrap_scripts/json

-Now run 'npm install' in the root of glance
+Run 'npm install' in the root of glance
 Now go to the folder 'bootstrap_scripts' and run

-    'coffee load_papers_and_sessions.coffee paper_submissions.csv paper_sessions.csv' (Get the data from Clemens or Arvind)

-Now you need to add a view to the database so do the following:
-Navigate to the couchdb_design folder and fire off the shellscript in there

-    sh post_designs.sh
+    sh bootstrap.sh

 To compile the (now very simple client code) in the root of glace run 'cake build'

 Change the config.json to point at the right database in CouchDB